next-cpan/next-indexes/README.md

 - [ ] add a `version` field to the `.idx` files
 - [ ] add `template_url` field to get the URL to download the tarball
 - [ ] do not list trial versions in `distro.idx` file
+- [ ] use cplay instead of cpanm to install dependencies